buggyrace/buggy-race-about/docs/races/creating.md

   qualification in the race guarantees a result (even if, in the extreme case, the buggy doesn't move forward at all).
-This rewards students who manage to qualify (which is a key test of the quality of their buggy editor) but doesn't penalise them for a bady designed buggy (e.g., one with no fuel).
+This rewards students who manage to qualify (which is a key test of the quality of their buggy editor) but doesn't penalise them for a badly designed buggy (e.g., one with no fuel).
   Set to _No_ for a harsher (but more real-world) approach to race results.